I can't imagine a day that the Democrats could be happier.

 Back in just a second.

-Barack Obama says that uh he thought he thought he thought Bill Ayers had been rehabilitated.
+Barack Obama says that he thought Bill Ayers had been rehabilitated.

 Yeah.

-Ayers has gone now from a guy who had just in his neighborhood to a guy he knew to be a terrorist but thought he had been re rehabilitated.
+Ayers has gone now from a guy who would just in his neighborhood to a guy he knew to be a terrorist but thought he had been rehabilitated.

 He doesn't really know very well.

-He doesn't know him very well, but he's just a guy in a neighborhood, and now he's a terrorist that he thought had been rehabilitated.
+He doesn't know him very well, but he's just a guy in the neighborhood and then now he's a terrorist that he thought had been rehabilitated.

-You know, with a guy like Obama's, if I were the main McCain campaign, this would be fun because lies are so much fun to disassemble.
+You know, with a guy like Obama, if I were the McCain campaign, this would be fun because lies are so much fun to disassemble.

 Of course, this says nothing about Ayers' little visit to Venezuela.